sarahwalther/project_one/readme.md

 * Sinatra Gem - a web framework to build the skelleton of the app
 * HTTParty Gem - to access the LinkedIn API
 * JSON Gem - to translate from and to Ruby
+* Sinatra-Contrib Gem - to add Sinatra Reloader and other items

 ## Instructions to run this App locally